How Much Time Does It Really Take to Maintain a Fiberglass Pool?

 3. Run the Pool Pump/Filter

-Fiberglass pools require only one circulation of water through the filter each day.
+Most fiberglass pools typically require only one circulation of water through the filter each day.
 That means that the entire body of water should pass through the filter once every 24 hours—the actual turnover time is usually about 8 hours.
-This is less than concrete pools, saving you both time and money on those energy bills.
+Many fiberglass pool owners report planned downtime for their pump and filter system, saving both time and money on those energy bills.

 The length of time this takes depends on the size of your pool and the type of pump you have.
 We use this formula to determine how long to run each individual pool: